How do I apply for my student to attend IC Imagine?

 year prior.
 We will continue to offer clubs based on student interest.

-For Lower School, current club offerings include: Adventure Club, Yoga Club,
+For Lower School, club offerings have included: Adventure Club, Yoga Club,

-For Middle School students, current club offerings include: Adventure Club,
+For Middle School students, club offerings have included: Adventure Club,

 Yoga Club, Destination Imagination, Percussion Ensemble, Jazz Band, Math

-Counts, National Junior Honors Society, Junior Thespians, and Ultimate
+Counts, National Junior Honors Society, Junior Thespians, National Junior Art Honors Society, Colorguard, Baking Club and Ultimate Frisbee Club.

 For Upper School students students, current club offerings include: